OliverCodez/VerusPay/readme.md

 > **Requires: WooCommerce 2.1+**

-- The Latest Release of VerusPay is Available Here: https://veruspay.io/latest/

 This plugin extends WooCommerce and integrates with the Verus blockchain, adding the ability to accept cryptocurrency payments in Verus Coin (VRSC) using either an on-store wallet daemon (best for VPS or dedicated hosting stores) or manually configured VRSC addresses (best for shared hosting stores).

 When an order is submitted via the VerusPay gateway, the order will be placed "on-hold" while awaiting payment from the customer.
 The customer has a limited time wherein to send the payment and the store monitors the wallet/address to confirm payment received before releasing the order and redirecting the customer to the Thank You page.